Built-In Banquette Ideas

 Thoughtfully placed kitchen benches can help to define an open floor plan.
 Here, a built-in banquette creates definition between a large family room and kitchen while providing a space for laid-back family dinners.
 Coral prints hung on the wall inspired the fabric for the seat cushion, which also extends into the adjoining living room space.

 Versatile Corner Banquette

 Two window walls create the perfect backdrop for this corner nook.
 Accented by three bright blue wall panels and outfitted with handy under-seat storage drawers, the banquette is both stylish and functional.
 An extra chair provides more seating that can be easily moved to accommodate a buffet or drink station while entertaining.

 Banquettes not only contribute seating to a kitchen, but they can also supply extra storage.
 Here, a storage-clad, L-shape bench wraps around a sunny corner of this family kitchen.
 The under-seat storage provides the perfect place to stow away table linens, dishware, and more.

-When storage isn't needed, a "floating" banquette seat offers an airy look and added opportunity.
+When storage isn't needed, a "floating" kitchen corner bench offers an airy look and added opportunity.
 In this tiny breakfast nook, a boxier banquette would have proved too bulky.
 Supported by two simple brackets and paired with a sleek modern table, this light bench makes the most of a small space.